 Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

-Docker is a containerization platform that allows for the creation, deployment, and running of lightweight, isolated virtual operating systems called containers.
+Docker is a containerization platform that allows for the creation, deployment, and handling of featherlight, isolated virtual operating systems called holders.
 Docker allows developers to package their applications and dependencies into a single container that can be easily shared and run on any system that has Docker installed, regardless of the underlying operating system or hardware

 You don’t need to worry about what host system the user is running as long as they have docker, your code will run.

-Efficiency: Docker containers are lightweight which means you can run more containers on a single machine with minimal overhead.
+- Efficiency: Docker containers are lightweight which means you can run Further holders on a single machine with minimum outflow.

 Since we know what docker is and why you should use it let us learn the fundamentals of docker.